 Air pollution is so detrimental to national and global economic health that the UN created a new Wealth Index which factors the economic burden of air pollution on national economies.

-There is no one catch-all answer to this question because different populations differ from each other and from the general population in how they are impacted by high concentrations of different pollutants.
+Different populations differ from each other and from the general population in how they are impacted by high concentrations of different pollutants.
 For example, high levels of O3, PM2.5 and PM10 can pose a significant risk to children and pregnant women.

-5) How is Air Pollution Monitored?
+4) How is Air Pollution Usually Monitored?

 Governmental Monitoring Stations